scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 This approach has proven itself useful and is the common way of organizing libraries. ``Delta`` deviates slightly from this approach and calls transformations in the ``calc_and_store`` member function of the ``task_ecei`` class.
-The specific kernel to be called is set in the constructor:
+The specific kernel to be called is configured in the constructor:

 .. code:: python